fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 low, being of order O(Ln(N)), while the memory requirements of `ORD_SORT` and `SORT_INDEX` are of order O(N).

+#### The `RADIX_SORT` subroutine

+`RADIX_SORT` is a implementation of LSD [radix sort](https://en.wikipedia.org/wiki/Radix_sort), using `256` (one byte) as the radix.
+It only works for fixed width data, thus integers and reals. `RADIX_SORT` is always of O(N) runtime performance for any input data.
+For large and random data, it is about five (or more) times faster than other sort subroutines.

+The `RADIX_SORT` needs a buffer that have same size of the input data.
+Your can provide it using `work` arguement, if not the subroutine will allocate the buffer and deallocate before return.

 ### Specifications of the `stdlib_sorting` procedures

 #### `ord_sort` - sorts an input array